 International Commerce Finance Specialist

 In this career path, international commerce finance specialists develop auditing, accounting and financial systems.
 These finance professionals create models to evaluate business opportunities and assist in creating global operating plans.
 In addition, specialists develop, implement and oversee budgets as well as review business proposals, including mergers and acquisitions.
 For this position, most employers require an MBA in Finance or a master's degree in accounting.
 Five or more years of experience in financial and investment analysis may also be required.
-The average salary among all kinds of financial specialists was $72,180, according to the U.S. Bureau of Labor Statistics (BLS).
+The median salary of financial specialists was $70,280 as of 2018, according to the U.S. Bureau of Labor Statistics (BLS).

 International Commerce Compliance Attorney

 International commerce compliance attorneys follow global trade legislation and help assess regulatory risk.
 Attorneys work closely with compliance departments and provide legal support and expertise on international audits and regulations.
 Employers require candidates to have a Juris Doctor (J.D.) and more than ten years of legal experience, with at least four in global trade.
-According to the BLS, lawyers of all types earned an average of $130,880 per year as of 2012.
+According to the BLS, lawyers of all types earned a median salary of $120,910 per year as of 2018.

 International Commerce Logistics Specialist

 Another career option is the international commerce logistics specialist position, which specializes in transportation and freight across global markets.
 Specialists work within the supply chain to ship products and services while maintaining compliance with customs regulations.
 Specialists are knowledgeable of shipping routes, free trade zones and international taxation and in some cases may negotiate freight payments.
 To pursue this career, many employers require a bachelor's degree in business, supply chain management, transportation or logistics.
 Five or more years of import and export, logistics, freighting and shipping experience is preferred.
-Logisticians earned an average of $75,670 per year as of May 2012, reports the BLS.
+Logisticians earned a median salary of $74,600 per year as of May 2018, reports the BLS.